 Chris Block, with lovely wife Linda, strode into the Winners Circle, with a wide smile and took his customary position to the rear of the horse as the track photog snapped away.
 Sadly, there wasn't enough time for a photo of just the connections, but hopefully we will have another chance at that!

 A word about our trainer.
 Chris Block is absolutely the best trainer for a stable such as ours.
-He always has the best interests of the horse at heart, is dead competent in getting horses fit and ready, and bends over backwards to accomodate, communicate & manage the expectations of the owners.
+He always has the best interests of the horse at heart, is dead competent in getting horses fit and ready, and bends over backwards to accommodate, communicate & manage the expectations of the owners.
 He has taught us this business and the value of patience.

 After the win he gave ALL the credit to the horse, even though this stable has learned that the trainer deserves a hell of a lot of the credit too.
 Why he bothers with us - a 1 horse stable - is a mystery.
 But we are grateful he has.
 A great horseman and our friend.